Fredricho/Yoga-Online/README.md

 # YOGAONLINE

-Yogaonline is a website that provides users with online classes of yoga in three different forms, Yin, Ashtanga and Hatha upon a subscription model of 9.99€/month, with a possible 14-day free trial.
-The goal of the site is to target people who wants to practice Yoga and make it available at all times from all around the globe.
+Yogaonline is a website that provides users with online classes of yoga in three different forms, Yin, Ashtanga, and Hatha upon a subscription model of 9.99€/month, with a possible 14-day free trial.
+The goal of the site is to target people who want to practice Yoga and make it available at all times from all around the globe.

 Welcome to YogaOnline: [YogaOnline](https://fredricho.github.io/Yoga-Online/)